 You know how to eat and exercise to stay healthy with diabetes.
-The problem is you don't always do what you know you should, right?
+The problem is, you don't always do what you know you should, right?

-Smack Down Self-Defeating Behaviors
+Smack Down Self-Defeating Habits

-To keep yourself on track, first, identify the healthy behavior you’re about to sabotage (like overeating carbs).
-Next, find a way to make a healthier choice that feels more agreeable to you.
+To keep yourself on track, first, figure out the healthy behavior you’re about to sabotage (by overeating carbs, for example).
+Next, find a way to make a smarter choice that feels more agreeable to you.

 Let's say you’re about to order a coffee drink with cream and sugar when you know you need to limit both.
 One option could be to get half the amount of sugar and cream.
 Or, just drink half the latte.
 This way you aren’t depriving yourself, but you’re also keeping your behavior in check.

-Get frustrated for not meeting your goals better or faster?
+Do you get frustrated for not meeting your goals better or faster?
 If so, you’re letting perfectionism get the upper hand.